 SCOPE OF SERVICES - Deliverable:

-Service Provider shall provide the following Services:
+Service Provider (WinVinaya Foundation) shall provide the following Services:

 Service Provider shall on a “if required” basis provide services directly or indirectly, in any manner for recruitment of manpower, to Accenture.
 A “Recruit" means a candidate who possesses the material qualifications of the position/s and are competent and skilled to handle the job to be filled or as may be provided by Accenture to the Service Provider from time to time. (“Recruits”) It is understood and agreed between the Parties that preference may be given to PwD (Persons with Disability) candidates who fulfil all requirements from an Accenture perspective regarding capabilities, skill sets, fitment to project/business etc.